Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Employees’ Provident Fund as a Concept

-EPF is a welfare programme that was put in place to help employees have a better future.
+EPF is a welfare program that was put in place to help employees have a better future.
 It is a legal benefit that employees can get when they retire or quit their jobs.
 If an employee dies, those who depend on them will get the benefits.
 In accordance with the EPF plan, employees as well as the employers of those employees must pay contributions to the Employees’ Provident Fund (EPF).It is the employee’s right to access their interest-bearing funds in their Provident Fund Account (PF account) when they retire or quit their position, provided that certain conditions are met.

 What Is the EPF?